Adrian's 2007 Victory Vegas 100 page

 Pictures of my Vegas from behind showing the slim, low, elegant profile.

 1. With standard exhaust, pillion pad & sissy bar 2.
 With new rack 3.
 New rack +

 My Vegas is fitted with the Freedom 100 Cubic Inch engine - 1634cc

-To me all motorcycles should have a lovely engine fitting snugly in a light frame with nice
+To me all motorcycles should have a sexy engine fitting snugly in a light frame with nice forks, wheels, headlight

 and exhaust.
 I like the minimalistic look of the Vegas.
 So many cruisers are bloated with unnecessary extras.